innoventsolutions/pentaho-lambda-report-gen/README.md

    - output_type: pdf, excel, or html
    - output_s3_bucket: The destination S3 bucket for the report
    - output_file: The destination file name (without the extension)
+   - use_cors: If you want to use CORS response headers enter true.
+It defaults to false.
+   - cors_domain: If use_cors = true then this variable may contain the CORS domain.
+It defaults to "*".
 1. Set the execution role
    - It will probably need to be custom
    - It will need the *AWSLambdaBasicExecutionRole*